GodotH/zero-chat/DOCUMENTATION.md

 ## 5. Potential Improvements

+1. **Multi-Model Orchestration**:
+   - Configure different models for different roles.
+   - *Example*: Use `gemini-2.5-flash` for high-volume candidate generation (cheaper/faster) and `gemini-3-pro` for the "Judge" and "Decomposer" roles (higher intelligence).

+2. **OpenRouter / OpenAI Compatible Support**:
+   - Abstract the API layer to support OpenRouter.
+   - Allows access to Claude 3.5 Sonnet, DeepSeek R1, or o3-mini as alternative reasoning engines within the MAKER framework.

+3. **Semantic Grouping**:
-1. **Semantic Grouping**: Instead of asking the Judge to pick an index, we could embed the candidates and cluster them.
+   - Instead of asking the Judge to pick an index, embed candidates and cluster them.
 If a cluster has > 50% density, auto-select it.

+4. **Branching Plans**:
-2. **Branching Plans**: The current decomposition is linear.
+   - The current decomposition is linear.
 Complex tasks often require DAGs (Directed Acyclic Graphs).

+5. **Tool Integration**:
-3. **Tool Integration**: Currently, the `googleSearch` tool is available for standard chat.
-Integrating it into the *atomic steps* of the MAKER process would allow for "Research Agents".
+   - Integrate tools (Search, Code Execution) into the *atomic steps* of the MAKER process (Research Agents).

+6. **Streaming**:
-4. **Streaming**: Currently, steps update atomically.
-Streaming the text of the *winning* candidate would improve perceived latency.
+   - Stream the text of the *winning* candidate to improve perceived latency.

 ## 6. Security Note
 API Key management is strictly handled via `process.env.API_KEY` to comply with security best practices.
 No user-facing input for keys is permitted.